 '''

-yum install libhbaapi-devel
+yum install libzfcphbaapi-devel

 '''

-The development RPM libhbaapi-devel provides the necessary header files and .so symbolic links needed to program against the SNIA HBA API.
+The development RPM libzfcphbaapi-devel provides the necessary header files and .so symbolic links needed to program against the zFCP HBA API library.

-- 2. Add the command line option -1HBAAPI during the linker step of the build process to link your application against the SNIA HBA API library. - 3.
+- 2. Add the command line option -lzfcphbaapi during the linker step of the build process to link your application against the zFCP HBA API library. - 3.
 In the application, issue the HBA_LoadLibrary() call as the first call to load the library.
-The vendor-specific library libzfcphbaapi, in turn, supplies the function HBA_RegisterLibrary that returns all function pointers to the common library and thus makes them available to the application.